in28minutes/in28minutes.github.io/_posts/2018-01-03-spring-boot-rest-api-example-projects-with-code.md

     - Links to get his recent comments
     - Links to retrieve his friend’s list.
 - Content Negotiation - Why should JSON be the only data exchange format to be supported?
 What if your consumer loves (or is stuck with) XML?
 Content Negotiation helps you support multiple data exchange formats for your RESTful API.
-- Versioning - As your API evolves with your and your consumer needs, you would have the need to have multiple versions of the same Resouce API.
+- Versioning - As your API evolves with your and your consumer needs, you would have the need to have multiple versions of the same Resource API.
 How do you handle that?

 Articles below explore these features in depth.